Updated on: December 6, 2024

 Sticky Password Free offers unlimited password storage, but it doesn’t sync between devices like Bitwarden and Avira Password Manager do.
 That said, unlike most password managers that are only compatible with the most popular browsers, Sticky Password works on 10+ browsers.

-On Windows, Sticky Password Free also includes USB portability — you can download your vault to a USB drive to access Sticky Password on any Windows PC.
+On Windows, Sticky Password Free also includes USB portability — you can download your vault to a USB drive to access Sticky Password on any Windows PC without first installing it.
 This is especially valuable for students and travelers who need to access their accounts on different computers.

 I also like that the free plan includes biometric logins, so you can use a fingerprint or face scan to access your password vault on any device that supports it.